donald-pinckney/npm-follower/artifact/README.md

 This artifact contains the following:

 - This README file with instructions for reproducing the plots in the paper.
-- A Docker image containing a dump of our Postgres database, and the R scripts used to generate the plots in the paper.
+- A Dockerfile to build an image containing a dump of our Postgres database, and the R scripts used to generate the plots in the paper.
 - The Postgres database only contains package metadata, and not the full package tarballs, as we do not currently know how to distribute 19TB easily and anonymously.
 - In addition, to make the artifact download smaller, we have removed a handful of large tables from the database that are not used in the analysis in the paper, and are only used by the underlying scraping system.
 - `npm-follower-anon/`: an anonymized clone of the repository, which contains the full code for the system used to collect the data in the paper.